fastrgv/RufasSlider/README.md

 -------------------------------------------------------

 ## Build Instructions:
-MacOSX:

-ocmp.sh:
+**MacOSX** => ocmp.sh:

-static build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries such as GLEW, SDL2, SFML installed.
-I have included the static X.a files necessary to recompile under ./libLocal/osx_static/.
+script for OSX that references [delivered] local copies of all nonstandard libraries in ./osxlibs/.
+The intent is to allow anyone with a c++ compiler on their Mac to build without having to install these nonstandard libraries.

 ------------------------------------------------------
-GNU/Linux:

-lcmp.sh:
+**GNU/Linux** => scmp.sh

-utilizes the relocatable libraries that I deliver in this bundle under ./libLocal/.
-I use this to build the gnu/linux executables that I deliver, which have a good chance of running in the presence of ./libLocal, whether or not your system has the libraries in it.
-There are two uncommon external libraries needed:  SDL2 and SFML, which I have included in ./libLocal/.
+utilizes semi-standard shared libraries that are delivered in this bundle under ./gnulibs/, along with the non-standard static libraries SDL2 & SFML.
+This was used to build the executable, which should run in the presence of ./gnulibs/, whether or not your system already has those libraries.
+The runtime loader will prefer system libraries if they are present.

+The authoring build system is OpenSUSE v13.2 which uses GLIBC 2.14.
+This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).

+If the delivered linux binary does not run, rebuild using scmp.sh.

 ----------------------------------------------